PETA India Outlines a New Deal to Revamp Laboratory Research

 What You Can Do

-Now is the time for India to reaffirm its role as a world leader in biomedical research and regulatory testing by shifting away from the failed animal experimentation paradigm and embracing the change that will bring desperately needed treatments, cures, and vaccines.
+Now is the time for India to reaffirm its role as a world leader in biomedical research and regulatory testing by shifting away from failed, cruel and wasteful experiments on animals and embracing the change to human-relevant models that will bring desperately needed treatments, cures, and vaccines.